conradzimney/notaki/README.md

 2. Create a new branch.
 3. Write a small express 4.x application that handles a telemetry stream.
 Feel free to use other npm modules too.

-	The goal of the application is to permorm pattern recognition on a stream of messages where each message contains a string.
+	The goal of the application is to perform pattern recognition on a stream of messages where each message contains a character.
 The server should maintain a suitable data structure whose input is json received on route `/rules/update` and should attempt to recognize these patterns in the stream of incoming messages on route `message/create`.
 When the server recognizes a pattern it should append the rule's output to a file.

 	## Routes